Túpac Yupanqui explained for kids

 - He continued the expansion of the empire.

-- He was followed by Huayna Cápac.
+- He was succeeded by Huayna Cápac.

 Discover more